dzeriho/xforwoocommerce-docs/docs/installation/how-to-activate-xforwoocommerce-plugins.md

 :::
 **With the activation key, navigate the plugin settings page.**

+1. To access XforWooCommerce plugins settings page from the admin screen navigate **WooCommerce > XforWooCommerce**
+2. If you're registering a standalone plugin from the admin screen navigate **WooCommerce > Settings** and click the tab of the plugin.
+E.G. **Product Filter**
-1. Click the **Enter key** button
+3. A welcome message will appear.
+Click the **Enter key** button
-2. Paste the activation key that you've just created in the input field
+4. Paste the activation key that you've just created in the input field
-3. Click **Confirm key**
+5. Click **Confirm key**
-4. Once confirmed, plugin is activated and ready to use
+6. Once confirmed, plugin is activated and ready to use

 :::tip
 Need help?
 Submit your ticket.
 [Click here &rarr; Go to XforWooCommerce Help Center](https://help.xforwoocommerce.com/my-support-tickets/)